pauliejes/SandboxDocs/docs/User Guide/build a game.md

 	![choosing yellow](./images/building-a-game/part2Image17.png)

 19. Let’s also remove the default texture layer.
 The material editor allows you to link several different images to different properties of the surface, like a color map or a bump map.
 The default material has a checker texture for the diffuse map.
 Each texture gets a small tab at the bottom of the Material Editor.
-Click the '**Texture Layer 0**' tab to open the settings for the layer, then find the ‘**Delete Layer**’ button.
+Click the '**Texture Layer 0**' tab to open the settings for the layer, then find the ‘**Remove Layer**’ button.
 The sphere should now be a solid yellow.
 You should still see the selection outline and the brightly colored axis graphic.

 	![Texture Layer 0 panel](./images/building-a-game/part2Image18.png)